 If your child has multiple food allergies, you’ll be scanning this list for a few food allergens.

-Always check the ingredient label for an itemized list of potential allergens, and call the manufacturer when in doubt.
-It is pretty common that a food will change its ingredients!
+Always check the ingredient label for an itemized list of potential food allergens, and call the manufacturer when in doubt.
+It’s not unusual for a food to change its ingredients!

-25 Nut Free & Allergy Free Snacks for School
+25 Nut Free & Allergy Free Foods for School

 There are lots of options for school snacks that are suitable for kids with food allergies.
 I’ve captured 25 here.
 These are shelf-stable, meaning they don’t require refrigeration.